-The FAST Act states that conducting interstate New Entrant safety audits is now a requirement to participate in the MCSAP (49 CFR 350.201.)
-The Act allows a State to conduct intrastate New Entrant safety audits at the State's discretion.
-States that choose to conduct intrastate safety audits must not negatively impact their interstate new entrant program.
+States must conduct interstate New Entrant safety audits in order to participate in the MCSAP (49 CFR 350.207.)
+A State may conduct intrastate New Entrant safety audits at the State's discretion if the intrastate safety audits do not negatively impact their interstate new entrant program.
+The Trend Analysis area is only open for editing during Year 1 of a 3-year plan.
+This data is not editable during Years 2 and 3.